Keerthana-VJ/Cryptography---19CS412-classical-techqniques/README.md

 # Cryptography---19CS412-classical-techqniques
 # Caeser Cipher
 Caeser Cipher using with different key values

 ### NAME: KEERTHANA V
 ### REG NO: 212223220045
 ### DATE: 18.03.2025

 # AIM:

-To encrypt and decrypt the given message by using Ceaser Cipher encryption algorithm.
+To encrypt and decrypt the given message by using Caeser Cipher encryption algorithm.

 ## DESIGN STEPS: